Publishing Careers

 Making Connections at Georgetown

 Georgetown offers a number of opportunities for Hoyas to get involved.
 Check out Georgetown Entertainment and Media Alliance (GEMA) and GEMA’s senior year externship to New York or Los Angeles.
-Hoyas in Letters, an alumni initiative under GEMA, also has periodic events.

 Preparing Your Application Materials

 To better understand what skills to highlight on your resume, check out internships, fellowships, and entry-level positions in publishing.
-Book Jobs, Publishers Lunch, Indeed, and employer websites are great places to research industry opportunities.
+Book Jobs, Publishers Lunch, and employer websites are great places to research industry opportunities.

 Applying